Iterable/iterable-web-sdk/README.md

 ## I want to automatically show my in-app messages with a delay between each

 This SDK allows that.
-Simply call the `getMessages` method but pass `true` as the second parameter.
+Simply call the `getMessages` method but pass `{ display: 'immeidate' }` as the second parameter.
 This will expose some methods used to make the request to show the messages and pause and resume the queue.

 Normally to request a list of in-app messages, you'd make a request like this: